Get a Taste of Washington County, NY: From Farm to Table

 Visit Lake George Distilling at their Fort Ann tasting room and see for yourself why local, handcrafted spirits are the cream of the crop.

-If you're someone who loves long drives in the country, just enjoying the rolling fields and blue skies, you'll love making a visit to Yoleberry Farms.
+Yoleberry Farms is a traditional berry picking farm that typically opens for U-Pick strawberries in June and U-Pick blueberries in July.
+If you're someone who loves long drives in the country, just enjoying the rolling fields and blue skies, then you definitely need to bring the family to Yoleberry Farms.
 They're located on Goodman Road in Fort Ann, which is off of the scenic Route 149 that connects Fort Ann to Lake George.

 Cambridge Valley Farmers Market

-The Cambridge Valley Farmers Market starts its season in mid-May and is open on Sundays from 10am to 2pm.
-Vendors sell local produce, pasture raised meats and eggs, gourmet baked goods, maple products, local wines, artisan breads, and unique handmade goods.
+The Cambridge Valley Farmers Market starts its summer season in mid-May, and it is open on Sundays from 10am to 2pm at the Cambridge Central School.
+Local vendors sell fruits and vegetables, pasture-raised meats and eggs, gourmet baked goods, maple products, wines, artisan breads, and unique handmade goods.
+Plan a trip to the farmers market and shop local.